 I'm a Doctor and Warn You Don't Go Here Even if It's Open

-Coronavirus cases are going down but still, every day over 75,000 people are getting infected.
+Coronavirus cases are going up at a rapid rate, with every day more than 185,000 people getting infected.
 While vaccines are still highly effective at preventing moderate and serious disease, there have been reports of waning immunity amongst fully vaccinated individuals, which is why getting your booster shot—especially with the arrival of Omicron, which can evade the two-dose regimen—is so essential.

 As a doctor, I know that you do not want to get infected, and avoiding contact with the coronavirus is very important.
-Read on for the places to avoid—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.
+Read on for the places to avoid—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 Avoid Indoor Dining

 When you leave your house and go to a restaurant, you are at risk of catching COVID.
 There's no way to predict what ventilation system venues have in place, and remember, you will get in close contact with people who don't live with you.
 You don't know if they have the virus if they have been vaccinated and are increasing your chances of contracting COVID.

 Offices are usually poorly ventilated.
 Especially in congested urban areas and going back to indoor meetings increases the risk of exposing yourself to coronavirus airborne droplets.

 If someone in your office sneezes, coughs or even chats with you while carrying the virus, you are at risk of catching it from them.

 Even with physical distancing, it's difficult to be detached from sharing your air with others, and not breathe what they exhale.
 Droplets or aerosols are the most common way for Delta to spread from person to person.
 Indoor offices are not a smart idea at this time, unless you are wearing a N95 mask at all times.